 The Moro Reflex is a natural reaction that babies experience when exposed to a sudden sound or sensation.
 In this reflex, your baby might throw back their head, extend their arms and legs, cry, and then retract their limbs.
 This reflex can be disruptive to their sleep, which is why swaddling can be so effective in the early months.

-While every baby is different, around 3 months, your baby will show signs that it might be time to transition out of a swaddle!
-(The AAP recommends making this transition at 3 months, but if you have questions always consult your doctor!)
+While every baby is different, around 3 months, your baby may show signs that it might be time to transition out of a swaddle!
+(The AAP recommends making this transition at 3 months, but if you have questions, always consult your doctor.)

 The following signs can indicate your baby is ready to make the transition:

-Once you and baby are ready to stop swaddling, our swaddle bags help with making that transition before fully moving into a sleep bag.
-The following steps using our swaddle bag during naps and nighttime sleep are an easy way to transition baby from swaddle to sleep bag without going cold turkey and risky an abrupt transition that could cause more hurt than help!
+Once you and baby are ready to stop swaddling, our transitional swaddle can help with making that transition before fully moving into a sleep bag.
+The following steps using our transitional swaddle bag during naps and nighttime sleep are an easy way to transition baby from swaddle to sleep bag – all without going cold turkey and risking an abrupt transition that could cause more hurt than help!

 - Swaddle with One Arm In, One Arm Out: Using our original swaddle, secure the velcro around your baby's body but unzip at one shoulder to leave one arm free.

 - Swaddle with Both Arms Out: Use our original swaddle and secure the velcro around your baby’s body, then unzip at both shoulders to leave both arms exposed.